What Is a Garden Bar and What Should I Put in It?

 A Fridge

-The most important thing for any garden bar is a fridge: This is where you will store all your drinks, keeping them cool and refreshing for when your guests arrive.
+The most important thing for any bar is a fridge: This is where you will store all your drinks, keeping them cool and refreshing for when your guests arrive.

 There are many different types of fridges on the market, from standard under-counter models to larger chest freezers.